shader-slang/spec/expressions.md

 	}
 \end{Checking}

-\begin{Incomplete}
-These rules just kick the can down the road and say that synthesis/checking for call expressions bottlenecks through the \textsc{Call} judgements.
+Issue: These rules just kick the can down the road and say that synthesis/checking for call expressions bottlenecks through the \textsc{Call} judgements.
-\end{Incomplete}

 %\begin{verbatim}
 %A _call expression_ consists of a base expression and a list of argument %expressions, separated by commas and enclosed in `()`: